heatlamp/heatlamp-ansible/README.md

-# heatlamp-ansible
+# heatlamp/ansible

-Execute an Ansible playbook to update your Docker containers
+*Execute an Ansible playbook to update your Docker containers*